Water law in the United States: Cherokee water rights

 The United States historically promised the Five Civilized Tribes that their lands would not be included without their consent in the territorial limits or jurisdiction of a state.
 This doctrine, known as the Five Tribes Doctrine, according to scholar Jennifer Pelfrey:

 Southeast Oklahoma is unique from other tribal reservation areas because of the Five Tribes doctrine.
 The federal government removed the Five Civilized Tribes to specific unsettled lands within the Indian Territory.
 At that time it also granted federal land patents to the Five Tribes and the Tribes were authorized to issue tribal patents in the case of a transfer of their tribal land.
 The doctrine holds that this "permanent homeland" includes rights to all the water within it, not just enough to fulfill the land's purpose, as under the Winters doctrine.
 In addition, the Supreme Court has held in past decisions that the federal government conveyed specific lands directly to Indian tribes, and that a state that later enveloped tribal land did not inherit rights to the water on that land.
 The Tribes also point to Oklahoma's 1906 Enabling Act, federal legislation which says that the State Constitution shall not limit the rights held by the Indians of Oklahoma.
-The Oklahoma State Constitution, as adopted in 1907,further provides that non-Indian inhabitants of the State do not haverights to Indian lands.
-The Five Tribes doctrine emphasizes thatunder federal legislation treating the Five Tribes differently from other tribes on reservations, the Choctaw and Chickasaw Tribes in southeastern Oklahoma would own all the water on their lands, and would not be subject to state authority as to its use or non-use.
+The Oklahoma State Constitution, as adopted in 1907,further provides that non-Indian inhabitants of the State do not have rights to Indian lands.
+The Five Tribes doctrine emphasizes that under federal legislation treating the Five Tribes differently from other tribes on reservations, the Choctaw and Chickasaw Tribes in southeastern Oklahoma would own all the water on their lands, and would not be subject to state authority as to its use or non-use.

 The Winters ruling also applied to this case, because a ruling in 2007 determined that water rights were reserved even in riparian jurisdictions.

 The ruling in this motion determined that the state did not have proper standing to proceed with this case without the Cherokee Nation's involvement.